Kartones/pbrr/README.md

 If a feed/site has no news (returns an http 304), it will keep the existing list of posts.

-It uses `localStorage` to keep track of your last visits (per site post).

 ## Setup

 Just need Docker, but to setup without containers: